iTwin/itwinjs-core/docs/bis/intro/imodel-bridges.md

 - Substation
 - etc.

+## Bridge execution

+Bridges are invoked by the *Bentley Orchestration Framework(OF)* product.
+The *Orchestration Framework* is installed on an *Automation server* machine.
+The *Automation Server* has access to a ProjectWise managed data source that contains the application native files.
+Any desired bridge can be installed on the *Automation Server*.
+All this data is specified in the connected project web-UI under *connection*.
+The application source file and destination iModel are identified in *mapping*.
+A *bridge-job* is the combination of *connection* and *mapping* and may be run on a pre-determined schedule.

-Some key characteristics of iModel Bridges are:
+## Key characteristics of iModel Bridges

-- Transformations of data are *from* source *into* an iModel.
+- Mappings of data are *from* source *into* an iModel.
-- If necessary, bridges store enough information about source data to detect the differences in it between runs.
+- If necessary, bridges store enough information about source data to detect the differences in it between job-runs.
 In this manner bridges generate *ChangeSets* that are sent to iModelHub.
 This is the key difference between a Bridge and a one-time converter.
-- Bridges may run on a pre-determined schedule, or on an event that the source data has changed.
-- Bridges store a mapping of source Ids to Ids in iModels. to create a "back-link" from data in iModels to its source application.
+- Bridges locally store a mapping of native source Ids to iModel global Ids.
+This creates a "back-link" from data in iModels to its source application.
-- Multiple bridges (called *jobs*) may target the iModel.
-- Each job generates data that is isolated from all other jobs' data.
+- Each job generates data in the iModel that is isolated from all other jobs' data.
 The resulting combined iModel is partitioned at the Subject level of the iModel; each Bridge job has its own Subject.
-- Bridges jobs *hold the locks* for all of their data, so it may not be modified by other iModel applications.
+- Bridge jobs *hold the locks* for all of their data, so it may not be modified by other iModel applications.

 ## Data Alignment